TLS 1.2 Vulnerability

 ^

-All of these vulnerabilities are addressed in TLS 1.3 (except for the quantum weakness).
+All the vulnerabilities below are largely addressed by TLS 1.3 (except quantum weakness).

 Forward Secrecy Vulnerability